Frequently Asked Questions

 What is the Visualization Tool?

-Our custom network device emulators are entirely browser based.
-You do not need to install any client software (such as Cisco Packet Tracer or GNS3) in order to use our device emulators.
+Our custom network device simulators are entirely browser based.
+You do not need to install any client software (such as Cisco Packet Tracer or GNS3) in order to use our device simulators.
 There is no wait time for devices to become available.

-Our device emulators are constantly being updated.
+Our device simulators are constantly being updated.
 For a list of currently supported features, please consult this page: Connected Dots Device Emulators

 What if I still have more questions?